-The Yale Young African Scholars Program is pleased to announce a new partnership with Higherlife Foundation (HLF) to train and mentor the next generation of African student leaders.
+The Yale Young African Scholars Program is pleased to partner with Higherlife Foundation (HLF).

 About Higherlife Foundation:

 Higherlife Foundation is a philanthropic organization that empowers African children through education.
-HLF invests in holistic community development in Zimbabwe, Lesotho, Burundi and South Africa providing a mix of programs that are aimed at making beneficiaries and communities more resilient and converting them into vibrant ecosystems.
+HLF invests in holistic community development in Zimbabwe, Lesotho, Burundi and South Africa, by providing a mix of programs that are aimed at making beneficiaries and communities more resilient and converting them into vibrant ecosystems.
 Emphasis is placed on fully understanding local community needs and developing strong relationships with different stakeholders through lobby and advocacy in order to offer the best inclusive development assistance which yields optimum impact and social change.
-For information about HLF, visit http://higherlifefoundation.com/.

 About the HLF & YYAS partnership:

-YYAS will be made possible through the generous support of Higherlife Foundation, founded by Zimbabwean-born entrepreneurs and philanthropists Strive and Tsitsi Masiyiwa to promote basic education among thousands of disadvantaged children and to support young talent development by offering scholarships to gifted students across the African continent.
+YYAS is made possible through the generous support of Higherlife Foundation, founded by Zimbabwean-born entrepreneurs and philanthropists Strive and Tsitsi Masiyiwa, who have promoted basic education among thousands of disadvantaged children and supported young talent development by offering scholarships to gifted students across the African continent.